 Tennessee Bounty Hunter Guide: Requirements and Steps

-Tennessee has a population of over 6.5 million people.1 The state allows but does not license bounty hunters to apprehend fugitives who have skipped bail.
-Bounty hunters in the state must be employed by a licensed professional bondsman.
-Chapter 40-11-318 of the Tennessee Annotated Code provides information on the requirements to become a bounty hunter in the state.
-Bounty hunters in Tennessee work as agents of professional bondsmen to find and return defendants who have “skipped” bail.
+Tennessee has a population of over 6.9 million people.1 The state allows bounty hunters to apprehend fugitives who have skipped bail, but it does not license the profession.
+Bounty hunters in Tennessee must be employed by and work as agents of a professional bondsmen to find and return defendants who have “skipped” bail.
 If you’re interested in a career as a bounty hunter in Tennessee, read this guide to learn more about the process.

 - Be a resident of the state of Tennessee and a US citizen

 Steps to a Career as a Bounty Hunter in Tennessee

 The process to become a bounty hunter in Tennessee is relatively simple: you must have the proper training and complete a criminal background check.
 Bounty hunters in the state of Tennessee must work for a professional bail bondsman.
 For a fee paid by the bail bondsman, bounty hunters apprehend fugitives who have failed to appear in court.
 In Tennessee, the steps to becoming a bounty hunter are as follows:

 1. Complete the required training.